wootfish/theseus.dht/docs/draft.md

 ## Implementation Status

 The Twisted implementation is coming along well but is not yet complete.
-Some outstanding TODOs (see also [TODO.md](/todo.md):

-- The NoiseWrapper protocol wrapper works, but implementing `hs_request` will require extending its functionality somewhat.
-- Speaking of Noise, traffic obfuscation during the Noise handshake is not nearly as strong as once the handshake is complete.
-Still working on a fix for this.
-- We also need to set up intermittent automatic routing lookups to keep the local routing table fresh.
-- We do not yet have Elligator support.
-We'll either need to get this added into the Noise library or else shim it in at the protocol level.
-- We have some unit tests, but the code coverage stats have a lot of room to improve.
+See [TODO.md](/todo.md).

 Proposed Roadmap (subject to change):